Black Fiddlers

 Black Fiddlers is an American documentary film released in 2022 exploring the legacy of violin players of African descent in shaping American folk music and culture.
-Directed by Eduardo Montes-Bradley and produced by the Heritage Film Project, the film traces Black violinists' personal and family stories, in search of common themes that help to illuminate American musical history.
+The film is directed by Eduardo Montes-Bradley and produced by the Heritage Film Project.
+The documentary aimed to be a comprehensive detailing of the history of African-American music throughout the history of the US.

-The documentary features African American fiddlers such as David Roberts, Earl White, and Rhiannon Giddens, who share their individual journeys as well as their music, and commentary from local historians and academics.
+The documentary features African American fiddlers such as Justin Robinson, Earl White, and Rhiannon Giddens and commentary from local historians and academics.